-Choosing the right size combi boiler for your home can be bewildering, and whilst it is advisable to consult a Heating Engineer or Gas Safe Plumber to give you advice on your selection it is useful to have an idea of what you will need for budgeting.
-We have given a rough guide below to help you plan.
+Choosing the right size combi boiler for your home can be bewildering, and whilst it is advisable to consult a Heating Engineer or Gas Safe Plumber to give you advice on your new boiler selection it is useful to have an idea of what you will need for budgeting.
+We have given a rough guide below to help you plan and get the right size boiler for your heating system overall at home.

 Combi boilers are available in three size ranges here at Mr Central Heating; 24 to 27kw, 28 to 34kw and 35 to 42kw.